proteinreport/proteinreport.org/content/en/directory/oggs/index.md

 date: 2020-01-23 17:50:57
 lastmod: 2020-01-23 17:50:57
 slug: /oggs
-description: "Together we can remove the &#039;hidden&#039; animal products in our food chain.
-We&#039;re starting with eggs.
+description: "Together we can remove the 'hidden' animal products in our food chain.
+We're starting with eggs.
 We create affordable plant-based alternatives to everyday foods, that taste as delicious as you’ve always known them, while positively changing the future of the planet, animals and people with every, little, bite."
 proteins: [Plant-Based]
 products: [Eggs]
 business: [Production]